-If you have job fatigue, what can you do about that?
+TEN SUGGESTIONS: If you have job fatigue, what can you do?

 The answer depends upon so many factors, including the financial context.
-If you are single, for example, and have enough a financial cushion in savings, you might have a lot more flexibility in dealing with job fatigue than if you are supporting a family and living paycheck-to-paycheck.
-Nevertheless, there are some basic questions you should ask yourself and things to consider in addition to your financial circumstances.
+If you are single, for example, and have enough of a financial cushion in savings, you might have a lot more flexibility in dealing with job fatigue than if you are supporting a family and/or living paycheck-to-paycheck.
+Nevertheless, there are some basic questions you should ask yourself and issues to consider in addition to your financial circumstances.

-The next section addresses the 10 topics mentioned above, in order:
+(This section addresses the 10 topics mentioned above, in order.)

 1. Boring work:

 If you find that the work assigned to you is extremely boring, ask yourself if this is just a function of being a junior person at the company.
 If this is a rite of passage that all new or younger employees take on, then you might decide to just suck it up and put in your time until your functions get more interesting.
 Some people get out of college and expect to rise to the level of upper management immediately.
 Welcome to the real world.
 Everyone puts in their time.
 (Even CEOs at major companies sometimes started in the mailroom.)
 If on the other hand, this work that you find dull and boring is what you will be doing long-term, then it would make sense to at least consider other options (while holding onto this job).
 Don’t give up this (dull) job until you find another.

 If your immediate supervisor is Godzilla reincarnated, then you have a few choices: